MykalMachon/mykal.codes/website/src/content/posts/my-re-markable-2-review.md

 * Selecting and editing text on the device is nearly impossible.
 It's SO HARD to select or highlight bits of text when you're in text editor mode.
 * To be honest, I'd rather they just completely remove the text editor mode and do OCR on the letters and let me search there, which brings me to my next point.
 * OCR text is not searchable!
 WTF! this is a digital note taking device that wants you to take handwritten notes, WHY CAN I NOT SEARCH SAID NOTES?
 I know, I know, just convert them to the text notes… and lose all the nuance and benefit of handwritten notes? nice!

-* I didn't think I would miss having a backlight.
+- I didn't think I would miss having a backlight.
 I was wrong.
 I do.
-Especially now that I have a little kid, reading in a dark room before bed is important and breaking out the book light isn't a great experience.&#x20;
+Especially now that I have a little kid, reading in a dark room before bed is important and breaking out the book light isn't a great experience.

+## Conclusions&#x20;

+The reMarkable is a pretty solid device that has some very frustrating flaws.
+I feel like if they put 30% more effort into the software side it would be a near perfect note taking device.&#x20;

+I see myself continuing to use it but mostly for taking notes in meetings and brainstorming; I'll probably be sticking to obsidian for my journaling and longer-form note taking until they fix either the text system or if they implement a "written text" search system. &#x20;